malinowskip/pal/README.md

 - `anthropic.api-key-env`: The environment variable containing the Anthropic API key (default: `ANTHROPIC_API_KEY`).
 - `anthropic.model`: The Anthropic model to use (default: `claude-3-5-haiku-latest`).

-All options are optional and can be used to override the defaults.
+None of the options are required, unless you want to override the defaults.